 of National Capital Territory (NCT) of Delhi to supply gas to domestic,

-commercial units and CNG for transport sector in
+commercial, small industrial consumers and CNG for transport sector in

-(iii) Petronet LNG Limited: A Joint Venture with BPCL, lOCL and ONGCL
+(iii) Petronet LNG Limited: A Joint Venture with BPCL, I0CL and ONGCL

-for setting up LNG imports facilities.
-The company has equity
+for setting up LNG import facilities.
+The Company has equity

 (iv) Bhagyanagar Gas Limited: A Joint Venture with HPCL for

-gaseous fuels in Andhra Pradesh.
-The company has equity participation
+gaseous fuels in Andhra Pradesh and Telengana.
+The Company has equity

 (v) Tripura Natural Gas Company Limited: A Joint Venture with Assam Gas